The Research Committee is a sub-committee of the Academic Board and will report to Academic Board at least annually.

 (f) ensuring that research undertaken by research degree students is undertaken in an ethically sound manner, including with regard to integrity in data management;

 (g) assuming responsibility for developing the status of research degree students within the School.

 Research Committee meets twice per term.
-Sub-committees may be formed to undertake specific tasks under the Committee’s terms of reference and ad hoc items which may periodically arise.
+Working groups may be formed to undertake specific tasks under the Committee’s terms of reference and ad hoc items which may periodically arise.

 All sub-committees and working groups shall operate under the strategic direction of the Research Committee to which they shall report on an annual basis or more frequently as the Research Committee requires and to which they can make recommendations.

 - Research Ethics Committee